 13.2 Reassessment methods

 Like for Like

+Students must repeat the module in attendance if they fail and have not engaged with the supervision or data collection process.
+A summer re-sit will not be possible if the data collection and analysis process has not been satisfactorily completed.

 Map of module learning outcomes (sections 8 & 9) to learning and teaching methods (section12) and methods of assessment (section 13)